James Blair (political advisor): Consulting work (2013–2022)

 In 2013, Blair founded Rapid Loop Consulting, a political consulting firm.
 He divested from the firm after the 2024 presidential election, according to the company's president.
-By 2015, Blair had become involved in the Florida Republican Party.
+In 2015, Blair became involved in the Florida Republican Party.
 According to Politico, the party had spent—and reimbursed—over through his personal charge card.
-By the following year, he had become an assistant to Richard Corcoran, the then-designate speaker of the Florida House of Representatives.
+In 2016, he became an assistant to Richard Corcoran, the then-designate speaker of the Florida House of Representatives.
 In August 2016, Corcoran appointed Blair to lead external affairs within his office.

 In September 2018, Blair was named to the board of Enterprise Florida.
-Additionally, Blair helped lead Corcoran's initial, unmaterialized campaign for that year's Florida gubernatorial election.
+Blair helped lead Corcoran's initial, unmaterialized campaign for the 2018 Florida gubernatorial election.

-By October 2018, he had become involved with Ron DeSantis's campaign in the gubernatorial election as a senior advisor.
+In October 2018, he became involved with Ron DeSantis's campaign in the gubernatorial election as a senior advisor.
 After DeSantis's victory, Blair advised him on policy.
 He served as DeSantis's deputy chief of staff until his resignation in August 2019.
-Blair lead Melissa Nelson's re-election effort as the state attorney for Florida's fourth judicial circuit and worked for Donald Trump's 2020 presidential campaign in Florida.
-By June 2021, Blair had become a spokeswoman for Anna Paulina Luna.
-The following month, the conservative commentator Tudor Dixon hired Blair to help her campaign in the 2022 Michigan gubernatorial election as her lead strategist.
+Blair was pushed out of the DeSantis administration as DeSantis's wife Casey and other state Republicans conflicted with Wiles.
+Blair led Melissa Nelson's re-election effort as the state attorney for Florida's fourth judicial circuit, and worked for Donald Trump's 2020 presidential campaign in Florida.

+In June 2021, Blair became a spokesman for Anna Paulina Luna.
+In July 2021, the conservative commentator Tudor Dixon hired Blair to help her campaign in the 2022 Michigan gubernatorial election as her lead strategist.
 He registered the domain name for Saving Arizona PAC, a political action committee in support of Blake Masters in the 2022 Senate election in Arizona.
 With Andy Surabian, Blair lead a political action committee to challenge representative Liz Cheney's re-election campaign.
 Concurrently, Blair worked on Luna and Cory Mills's campaigns.
 With Andy Surabian, he led a political action committee, American Leadership PAC, to advance representative Jim Banks's policies.

 Trump campaign and Republican National Committee (2022–2024)

-By March 2024, Blair had been appointed the political director of Trump's 2024 presidential campaign.
+In March 2024, Blair was appointed the political director of Trump's 2024 presidential campaign.
 That month, Michael Whatley, the chair of the Republican National Committee, announced that Blair would served as the committee's political director; he was involved in the drafting of the committee's platform that year.
+Among Blair's initial responsibilities included using information gathered from working in the DeSantis administration against the governor.
 Blair focused on attracting low and mid-propensity voters, apolitical men, and African Americans.
 He coordinated a voter outreach effort intended to be run at a lower cost than the million spent on the field operation for Trump's 2020 campaign.
 He signed data sharing agreements with Turning Point Action and America First Works to facilitate canvassing.